Chard reservoir sign

 What to look for in March

-After several months of only small changes in the bird population usually prompted by very cold weather, comes a time when changes are anticipated, to some extent regardless of the weather.
+After several months of small changes in the bird population usually prompted by very cold weather, comes a time when arrivals and departures are anticipated, to some extent regardless of the weather.

 3 of the 6 Red-throated Diver records are from March.
 Great Crested Grebes can be seen displaying and this is one of the great sights to be seen at Chard.